top environmental nonprofits

 In the face of climate change, environmental nonprofits are committed to making the world a greener, cleaner place.
 How do you know which ones are really doing the work, though?

-Unfortunately, many organizations green-wash their corporate social responsibility, claiming to be making a difference without really doing much.
+Unfortunately, many organizations green-wash their corporate social responsibility, and claim to be making a difference without really doing much.
 Luckily, there are plenty of environmental nonprofits taking a stand against pollution, environmental degradation and natural resource depletion.

 From the food system to renewable energy, here are the top 10 environmental nonprofits to watch in 2020.